TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 * Issues have projects as their related id, modelling the *one project has many issues* relationship.
 * Issues contain attribute values.
 Attribute Values have a different prefix (xvalue) to distinguish them from attribute definitions, but have matching ids.

 This table supports key-value lookup of tenants, querying a project together with its custom field definitions, and querying an issue together with its custom field values.
-I've decided not to duplicate the values in the sort strings into their own attributes, saving space both in the database and this blog post.

 Let's have a look at the index.